mhrst/just_debounce_it/README.md

 ## Static methods

-There are three methods available for debouncing:
+There are three methods available for debouncing.
+All methods differ only by the first parameter used to specify timeout values in different formats:

 ```dart
 Debounce.seconds(int timeoutSeconds, Function target, [List<dynamic> args])